MicrosoftDocs/win32/desktop-src/ipc/nddeshareinfo-str.md

 ---
-Description: 'Contains DDE share attributes maintained by the NetDDE Share Database Manager (DSDM).' ms.assetid: 'f4101553-06ef-4f83-87c7-5b6fdf0467e5'
+Description: Contains DDE share attributes maintained by the NetDDE Share Database Manager (DSDM). ms.assetid: f4101553-06ef-4f83-87c7-5b6fdf0467e5
 title: NDDESHAREINFO structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # NDDESHAREINFO structure

 \[Network DDE is no longer supported.
 Nddeapi.dll is present on Windows Vista, but all function calls return NDDE\_NOT\_IMPLEMENTED.\]

 Contains DDE share attributes maintained by the NetDDE Share Database Manager (DSDM).
 The security descriptor associated with each DDE share is not passed through this structure but is accessed through specific functions.
 The NetDDE DSDM API accepts this structure for set functions; for get functions, the DSDM returns the structure packed into the supplied buffer along with the data referenced by the members **lpszShareName**, **lpszAppTopicList**, and **lpszItemList**.